fenok/articles/body-stretching/body-stretching.en.md

 }
 ```

-Now the `html` element (as well as the `body` element) can stretch to its content, and, since we're using the percentage height, there are no issues with mobile browsers whatsoever.
+Now both `html` and `body` elements can stretch to their content, and, since we're using the percentage height, there are no issues with mobile browsers whatsoever.
 Neat!

 ## Notes